vinitkumar/vinitkumar.me/content/blog/programming-heroes/index.md

 date: "2020-01-23"
 ---

 This is a WIP List.
-These are some of the people I remembered on top of my head.
-Will update it soon.
+These are some people I remembered on top of my head.
+I will be updating it soon.

 This essay will focus on these things: